 I am a Visiting Professor at various universities in Latin America and acted a beacon member for the 2006 IV World Water Forum cross-cutting perspective dealing with institutional development and political processes in water provision.
 I am also co-editor of the International Journal of Sustainable Urban Development and a regular reviewer for Urban Studies, Cities, Local Environment, Human Ecology and Natural Resources Forum, among other international academic journals.

-Within UCL, I currently support a number a university-wide initiatives in the realm of urban sustainability, which include my role as the Environment Institute Co-Director for Sustainable Cities; member of the Advisory Committee of the Institute for Sustainable Resources and Energy Institutes and formerly Urban Laboratory Co-director in ‘Social cohesion, urban infrastructure and the public realm’.
+Within UCL, I currently support a number a university-wide initiatives in the theme of urban sustainability and resilience, which include my role as the Environment Institute Co-Director for Sustainable Cities; member of the Advisory Committee of the Institute for Sustainable Resources and Energy Institutes and formerly Urban Laboratory Co-director in ‘Social cohesion, urban infrastructure and the public realm.
 In addition, I am a member of the UCL-The Lancet Commission on Managing the Health Effects of Climate Change and of the UCL Grand Challenges of Sustainable Cities (GCSC) Executive Group.

-My research interests span across the following areas of intellectual enquiry:
+My research interests span across the following areas of intellectual inquiry:

 Production, reproduction and transformation of urban environmental (in)justices

 Through the articulation of an urban political ecology and regulation theory perspective, my work looks at the interface between insurgent practices and planned interventions and their capacity to generate transformative spaces, places and social relations.